satansdeer/satansdeer.github.com/content/legacy-posts/life-updates/index.md

 Markus Thurlin gave a lightning talk about the tech behind Battlefield UI.

-I visited Louvre, which is mostly about Mona Lisa.
+I visited Louvre, which is about Mona Lisa.
 Seriously, you can see signs with instructions on how to get to Mona Lisa on every corner.
 Also a lot of ridiculous merch.

 Lip balm, anyone?